pipecat-ai/pipecat-ai.github.io/docs/deploying-your-bot/02-basic.md

 For this example, we will make use of Daily’s WebRTC transport.
 This will mean that our `bot_runner.py`  will need to do some configuration when it spawns a new bot:

 1. Create and configure a new Daily room for the session to take place in.
-2. Provision both the bot and the user an authentication token to join the session.
+2. Issue both the bot and the user an authentication token to join the session.

 Whatever you use for your transport layer, you’ll likely need to setup some environmental variables and run some custom code before spawning the agent.